addr2data/webinar-01/README.rst

 		+ Target: **igw-xxxxxxxxxxxxxxxxx**

-	+ Every route table contains an IPv4 local route, that routes traffic within a VPC:
+	+ Every route table contains an IPv4 local route, that routes IPv4 traffic within a VPC:

 		+ Destination: **10.2.0.0/16** (or whatever your VPC IPv4 CIDR block is)

+		+ Target: **local**

+	+ If you have enabled IPv6. every route table will also contain an IPv6 local route:

+		+ Destination: **2600:1f18:a1c:b300::/56** (or whatever your VPC IPv6 CIDR block is)

 		+ Target: **local**

 Quotas
 ~~~~~~